pmahnke/mahnke-cocktails/recipe/soyer_au_champagne.md

 stars: 0
 base_spirits: "Champagne, Cognac, Bénédictine"
 youtube: "mhXp-T53DAs"
+description: "A luxurious and elegant classic cocktail, often described as an adult ice cream float, combining cognac, liqueurs, Champagne, and vanilla ice cream."
 excerpt: |
   The Soyer au Champagne is a luxurious and elegant cocktail, often described as an adult version of an ice cream float.
 It's a delightful blend of cognac, orange curaçao, maraschino liqueur, Champagne, and vanilla ice cream.
 ---